{user_name}

 Project Radar Demonstrator LED effect radar pulse

-Radar pulse
+Radar Pulse

 The blue rings with glowing tails represent the radar pulses traveling at 300,000 km/s, shown here greatly slowed down.